csu-nvs/s23-syllabus/README.md

 ## Respectfulness and Academic Honesty

 Every student is expected to show respect to the instructors and the rest of the class.
-This course is preparation for your future career, so make sure you are behaving with the same level of professionalism that would be expected at a future full-time position.
+This course is preparation for your future career, so please make sure you are behaving with the same level of professionalism that would be expected at a future full-time position.
 The general rule of thumb is:
 **_informal_ is okay, but _disrespectful_ is not**.